|

 Research Interests

-The clickable picture, above, is of me (after a long day), surrounded by models of polymorphs of
+The picture, above, is an old one of me (after a long day), surrounded by models of polymorphs of

 TiO2.